xinzhazha/TinyPngPlugin/README.md

-tinyPIC have a tinypic_compressed_list.txt file to record the pic we successed compressed, next time tinyPIC will pass the pic to save your amount. tinyPIC also have a tinypic_white_list.txt file,if the pic doesn't look good after tiny ,you can revert it and add it's name in the file , so next time tinyPIC will ignore it.
+tinyPIC have a tinypic_compressed_list.txt file to record the pic we successed compressed, next time tinyPIC will pass the pic to save your amount. tinyPIC also have a tinypic_white_list.txt file,if the pic doesn't look good after tiny ,you can revert it and add it's path in the file , so next time tinyPIC will ignore it.
 OK,have a try and have fun!!!